Infanta Elena, Duchess of Lugo: Marriage and children

 Elena met Jaime de Marichalar y Sáenz de Tejada, Lord of Tejada, son of the Amalio de Marichalar y Bruguera, 8th Count of Ripalda, for the first time in 1987 in Paris.
-Elena was studying French literature at the French capital while Jaime was working for the Swiss bank Credit Suisse.
-Soon after that meeting, they started a relationship but it was not until 1993 that the press got the first photographs of the couple and during 1994, the wedding rumors increased.
-On 23 November 1994, the Royal Household made official their engagement.
+Elena was studying French literature in the French capital while Jaime was working for Credit Suisse.
+Soon after they met, they became a couple.
+But it was not until 1993 that the press got the first photographs of the couple and during 1994 wedding rumors increased.
+On 23 November 1994, the Royal Household announced their official engagement.

 The formal marriage proposal was made on 26 November 1994 at the Royal Palace of Zarzuela.
 The engagement ring was a diamond ring part of a tiara belonging to the groom's mother, María de la Concepción Sáenz de Tejada y Fernández de Bobadilla, Lady of Tejada.
-In addition to the immediate royal family, Princess María de las Mercedes, Countess of Barcelona (the bride's grandmother), Infanta Pilar, Duchess of Badajoz (the bride's aunt) and the Duchess and Duke of Soria (the bride's aunt and uncle) were also present.
+In addition to the immediate royal family, Princess María de las Mercedes, Countess of Barcelona (the bride's grandmother), Infanta Pilar, Duchess of Badajoz (the bride's aunt) and the Duchess and Duke of Soria (the bride's aunt and uncle) were present.

-Elena and her father, King Juan Carlos, the day of the wedding.
+Elena and her father, King Juan Carlos, on the day of the wedding.

-Their wedding took place on 18 March 1995, in the Seville Cathedral.
-This was the first royal wedding in Spain since the wedding of King Alfonso XIII and Princess Victoria Eugenie of Battenberg in 1906.
-Around 1,500 guests, including representatives of 39 royal houses, attended the event.
+Their wedding took place on 18 March 1995, in Seville Cathedral.
+It was the first royal wedding in Spain since the wedding of King Alfonso XIII and Princess Victoria Eugenie of Battenberg in 1906.
+Around 1,500 guests, including representatives of 39 royal houses, attended.
 150,000 citizens filled the streets around the Cathedral.
-Also, to celebrate the occasion, King Juan Carlos created Infanta Elena as Duchess of Lugo.
+Also, to celebrate the occasion, King Juan Carlos gave Infanta Elena the title of Duchess of Lugo.

 The couple has two children: Felipe de Marichalar y Borbón (born 17 July 1998) and Victoria de Marichalar y Borbón (born 9 September 2000) were born at Ruber International Hospital in Madrid.
-On 26 June 2003, a few days after the king announced the third pregnancy of his daughter, Elena suffered a miscarriage.
+On 26 June 2003, a few days after the king announced his daughter's third pregnancy, Elena suffered a miscarriage.
 As children of an Infanta of Spain, Elena's children are Grandees of Spain.

 On 13 November 2007, it was announced that Elena had separated from her husband.
 In November 2009, the Spanish media reported that she and her husband would divorce, although a rumour to that effect had been circulating for a year before the announcement was made.
 Their divorce papers were signed on 25 November 2009.
 The Duchess and Duke consort of Lugo were divorced in December 2009.
-On 21 January 2010, the divorce was registered at the Civil Registry of the Spanish Royal Family and it was officially announced on 9 February 2010; Jaime de Marichalar was no longer permitted to use the ducal title and he was no longer considered to be an official member of the Spanish Royal Family.
+On 21 January 2010, the divorce was registered at the Civil Registry of the Spanish Royal Family and it was officially announced on 9 February 2010; Jaime de Marichalar was no longer permitted to use the ducal title nor was he considered an official member of the Spanish Royal Family.